 Bringing more decision power into the hands of managers

 The images collected by the drones are pushed to a vision server where the images are processed to count the number of boxes and a report is generated.
 Using the data, the warehouse can easily identify the number of cases for any product SKU and their exact location in the warehouse.
 The drone can see boxes in the front side and boxes behind them will not be visible.
 But algorithms are able to estimate the total number of boxes in each pallet accurately, if the proper pallet storage process is followed.

 The inventory report generated by the system can also be integrated into any incumbent warehouse management system solutions.
 Here, historical data is available to make a variety of analytics-based decisions.
 The application can be accessed over a mobile phone, making it easy for warehouse personnel to manage inventory.

 Some benefits of the stocktaking drone are evident:

 - There is no need to shut down the warehouse during stocktaking, leading to cost savings

-- The drones are autonomous and can work in the day or night, leading to higher efficiency
+- The drone can be deployed day or night, leading to time flexibility and higher efficiency

-- Manpower is not required, leading to zero productivity loss
+- Manpower is not required (except the operator), leading to zero productivity loss

 - Stocktaking can be done in more frequent cycles than weekly or monthly